-We believe that preventing pet parasites is an essential part of keeping your pets healthy and happy.
-Contracting parasites can happen to any pet, however, and the best way to ensure your pet’s safety is through a combination of preventive measures, regular screening, wellness checks and ongoing vigilance for signs and symptoms.
+We believe that preventing pet parasites is essential to keeping your pets healthy and happy.
+Contracting parasites can happen to any pet, however, and the best way to ensure your pet’s safety is through preventive measures, regular screening, wellness checks, and ongoing vigilance for signs and symptoms.

 What Are Parasites?

 Parasites are organisms that live on (or inside) a host animal, such as a dog or cat, which usually get their nutrition from the body of the host.

 Regardless of how clean your pet is and how carefully you care for him or her, it’s possible to acquire a parasite through methods such as: